 SAL is delighted to partner with Warby Parker to present a free poetry reading at Warby Parker Capitol Hill.
-This celebration features 2016/17 Youth Poet Laureate, Maven Gardner; members of the 2018/19 Seattle Youth Poet Laureate Cohort, Maia Ruth Pody, Alex Newsom, and Kiyoshi Sakauye; Washington State Poet Laureate Claudia Castro Luna; and Seattle Civic Poet Anastacia-Reneé.
+This celebration features 2018/19 Youth Poet Laureate, Azura Mizan Tyabji; 2016/17 Youth Poet Laureate, Maven Gardner; members of the 2018/19 Seattle Youth Poet Laureate Cohort, Maia Ruth Pody, Alex Newsom, and Hiroshi Sakauye; Washington State Poet Laureate Claudia Castro Luna; and Seattle Civic Poet Anastacia-Reneé.

 About the Readers:

 Youth Poet Laureate readers will include Maven Gardner, Maia Ruth Pody, Hiroshi Sakauye, and Alex Newsom.
 Maven Gardner (who uses the pronouns they/them) was the 2016/17 Seattle Youth Poet Laureate, and their poetry collection, Blood Melody was released by Penmanship Books in 2017.
 Their community advocacy includes work with the Mockingbird Society and New Horizon Ministries, organizations that support youth experiencing homelessness and work towards systemic change.
 Maia Ruth Pody, Alex Newsom, and Hiroshi Sakauye are members of the 2018/19 Seattle Youth Poet Laureate (YPL) Cohort.